palacita135/Proxy_Hunter/README.md

 # Proxy_Hunter
-Script for Scaping Proxy and save in proxies.txt and json
+Script for Scaping Proxy and save only alive socks5 in proxies.txt